 Official Website of the New York City Department of Parks & Recreation

-Meeting Location: End of Beach 56th Place (near the boardwalk)
+Meeting Location: Rockaway Beach-Meeting at the dead end of Beach 56th Place and the Rockaway Beach boardwalk

 Description: It's the end of the nesting season for the Piping Plovers!
 Since 1996, NYC Parks has been managing the nesting grounds of federally endangered Piping Plovers on the Rockaway Peninsula.
 The peninsula has proven to be an important habitat for several threatened and endangered species of plants and wildlife and it is important, now more than ever, to continue to protect and preserve their habitat.
 Join the NYC Parks Stewardship Team as we care for the habitat and nesting grounds of these endangered shorebirds and plants.
 Volunteers will be removing the fencing that protects the nesting area so that it is not damaged over the winter.
 Come dressed in sturdy boots or shoes, warm layers, and clothing that can get dirty.
-Please bring your own water bottle.
+Please be sure to wear a face mask and bring your own water bottle to this event.
+Space is limited and registration is required.
 Space is limited and registration is required for this event.
 Volunteers under 18 must be accompanied by a chaperone.

 Was this information helpful?

 Thank you for your feedback.

 (Optional) Please tell us how we can make this page more helpful.If you need a response, please use the Contact the Commissioner form instead.